Monther-99/onecgiar-planning-module/README.md

 The following people have made significant contributions to the design and overall function of Planning:

+- Saakova, Svetlana (International Center for Agricultural Research in the Dry Areas)
 - Adebayo, Atilade Solomon (IITA)
 - CATAÑO MORA, Mariafernanda (CIMMYT)
 - Ajima, Nancy (One CGIAR)